-The Santa Ana winds are strong, dry, and hot, and sometimes make you feel as if you’re standing in front of a massive open oven.
-They typically occur in the fall, as high-pressure winds in the Great Basin move at a high rate of speed across the desert toward the low-pressure air of the coast.
+The Santa Ana winds are strong, dry and hot, and sometimes make you feel as if you’re standing in front of a massive open oven.
+They typically occur in the fall, as high-pressure winds in the Great Basin move at high speed across the desert toward the low-pressure air of the coast.
 Angelenos like to pretend that there is something mystical about the winds that cause people to behave more aggressively than usual—it’s Los Angeles’s very own Mercury in retrograde.
-And it probably has something to do with the following quotes:

 “It was one of those hot dry Santa Anas that come down through the mountain passes and curl your hair and make your nerves jump and your skin itch.
 On nights like that every booze party ends in a fight.
 Meek little wives feel the edge of the carving knife and study their husbands’ necks.
 Anything can happen.” — Raymond Chandler, Red Wind: A Collection of Short Stories

-An urban legend states that an advanced race known as the Lizard People lived in catacombs beneath Los Angeles thousands of years ago.
-Geophysicist George Warren Shufelt began searching for said tunnels and the Lizard People’s buried treasure in the 1930s, saying that he had learned of the legend himself from a Hopi Indian, Chief Green Leaf.
-Shufelt’s quest was documented by the Los Angeles Times, which reported that Shufelt claimed to have built an x-ray machine that showed him the network of tunnels.
+An urban legend has it that an advanced race known as the lizard people lived in catacombs beneath Los Angeles thousands of years ago.
+Geophysicist George Warren Shufelt began searching for said tunnels and the lizard people’s buried treasure in the 1930s, saying that he had learned of the legend himself from a Hopi Indian, Chief Green Leaf.
+Shufelt’s quest was documented by the Los Angeles Times, which reported that Shufelt claimed to have built an X-ray machine that showed him the network of tunnels.
 Regardless of the machine, Shufelt’s quest was ultimately a bust and the supposed catacombs faded into history.
-There are, however, tunnels beneath downtown L.A., which were allegedly used during Prohibition as speakeasies and through which alcohol was transported.
+There are, however, tunnels beneath downtown LA, which were allegedly used during prohibition as speakeasies and through which alcohol was transported.

-The Colorado Street Bridge in Pasadena has loomed over the Arroyo Seco since 1912, but is perhaps better known by its unseemly nickname: Suicide Bridge.
-More than 150 people have leapt to their deaths from this bridge since 1919, particularly around the time of the Great Depression.
+The Colorado Street Bridge in Pasadena has loomed over the Arroyo Seco since 1912 but is perhaps better known by its unseemly nickname: Suicide Bridge.
+More than 150 people have leaped to their deaths from this bridge since 1919, particularly around the time of the Great Depression.

 Unconfirmed legends include a worker who supposedly fell off the bridge during construction and is now entombed inside of it, his ghost beckoning others to join him in death.
-Another possible ghost, according to those who believe in them, is a young mother who flung her 3-year-old daughter off the bridge before leaping to her death.
-Miraculously, the child landed in a tree and survived, while her mother’s ghost prowls the bridge searching for her.
+Another possible ghost, according to those who believe in them, is a young mother who flung her three-year-old daughter off the bridge before leaping to her own death.
+Miraculously, the child landed in a tree and survived, while her mother’s ghost is said to prowl the bridge searching for her.

 Even in modern times, the bridge is steeped in tragedy.
 In 2008, a man murdered his ex-girlfriend and her mother before leaping off the bridge.
 In 2013, officials erected suicide prevention signs on the bridge, but that still hasn’t stopped some from ending their lives here.

 Numerous people have confessed to being the killer, yet none of these confessions have ever checked out.
 Former LAPD officer Steve Hodel wrote a book, The Black Dahlia Avenger, alleging that his father, Dr. George Hodel, murdered Short in his elegant home.
 That home, known as the Sowden House, was built by Frank Lloyd Wright’s son, Lloyd Wright, in 1926.
 Although Hodel was once considered a suspect in the case, it has never been proven that he was responsible.
-What’s really true and who committed this horrific crime may never be known.
+The truth of who committed this horrific crime may never be known.